 In terms of backgrounds and prior experience, IMARES students are often as diverse as the topics they study at EUSP.
 Whether you are a historian, political scientist, sociologist, journalist or language specialist, studying at EUSP will give you the opportunity to broaden your horizons and gain new perspectives in a career.

 Admissions continue on a rolling basis.
+Early applications are strongly encouraged.
 Due to a somewhat lengthy Russian Study Visa issuing process, we ask to send the completed application form no later than

 In case you miss the deadline, please write to us to discuss the possibility of a late application.

 Covid-19 notice: we hope to start the fall 2020 semester in our classrooms, rather than online.
 We also consider the latter option as our Plan B.

 There are 3 easy steps to apply for IMARES program at EUSP:

 - Send us all the required documents

 - Receive your Letter of acceptance or notification of rejection